Commitment unlocks the doors of imagination, allows vision, and gives us the ‘right stuff’ to turn our dreams into reality.

 In order to commit to something, you must have clarity about what it is you want, or in other words, what you are specifically committing yourself to.
 Ask yourself:

 What is it that I want to do?

 What is it that I want to commit myself to do?

 It’s important to note that identifying what it is you want is just the first step.
-We all want plenty of things, however we don’t fully commit to those things.
+We all want plenty of things, however, we don’t fully commit to those things.
 These are merely things we are interested in, and that is just not enough to bring them to fruition.

-The one thing that distinguishes an “commitment” from an “interest” is the reason for wanting something.
-When you’re committed to something, you have some very strong reasons of why you want that “something” in your life.
+The one thing that distinguishes a “commitment” from an “interest” is the reason for wanting something.
+When you’re committed to something, you have some very strong reasons for why you want that “something” in your life.
 On the other hand, when you’re merely interested in something, you simply don’t have enough reasons to want that “thing” in your life.
 As such, it’s important to find these reasons.
 Ask yourself:

 Why do I want this?